 Burning the bridge at Lick Creek

-In November 1861, a talented potter named Christopher Alexander Haun—most often called ‘Alex’—lives in a part of Greene County known as Pottertown, a Unionist enclave in the Confederate State of Tennessee.
-Several other potters have their homes there as well, and they all use clay found near Lick Creek to make their wares.
+In November 1861, a talented potter [one who makes pottery by hand] named Christopher Alexander Haun—most often called ‘Alex’—lives in a part of Greene County known as Pottertown, a Unionist enclave in the Confederate State of Tennessee.
+Several other potters have their homes there as well, and they all use excellent clay found near Lick Creek to make their wares.
 These are rural potters who run businesses selling their clay creations, often as a supplement to farming.
 Their finely crafted earthenware is still highly prized today.
 Alex Haun and the other potters staunchly support the Union.

 7 NOVEMBER 1861